scred47/pleezer/README.md

 ### Planned Features

 - **Shuffle**: Support for shuffling tracks in a playlist.
-- **Radio and Podcasts**: Support for Deezer’s radio and podcast features.
+- **Live Radio and Podcasts**: Support for Deezer’s live radio and podcast features.
 - **Device Registration**: Register unique devices and adhere to Deezer’s device limit policy.
 - **Proxy Support**: Enable the use of **pleezer** in environments with restricted internet access. listening experience.